Sectorial descent for wrapped Fukaya categories: Introduction

 The enormous variety of possible stops $\f$ gives great expressive power to the partially wrapped Fukaya category compared with the (fully) wrapped Fukaya category.
-The stopped Liouville manifold $(\CC,\{\pm\infty\})$ allows for a stabilization operation in the partially wrapped context, namely there is a fully faithful embedding $\W(X)\hookrightarrow\W(X\times(\CC,\{\pm\infty\}))$.
+Let us give a simple illustration.
+The stopped Liouville manifold $(\CC,\{\pm\infty\})$ allows for a `stabilization' operation in the partially wrapped context, namely there is a fully faithful embedding $\W(X)\hookrightarrow\W(X\times(\CC,\{\pm\infty\}))$.
 By contrast, in the fully wrapped context there is no such embedding: $\W(X\times\CC) = 0$; multiplying by base or fiber in $T^*S^1$ gives a map $\W(X)\to\W(X\times T^*S^1)$ which is faithful, but still not fully faithful.

+The idea that Fukaya categories of non-compact Lagrangians with some sort of wrapping should exist and be of interest goes back to early work on mirror symmetry.
+Fukaya categories of Landau--Ginzburg models $f: X \to \CC$, which were introduced by Kontsevich \cite{kontsevich1998lectures} and developed by Seidel \cite{seidelbook}, are partially wrapped Fukaya categories with stop $\f = f^{-1}(-\infty)$.
+The wrapped Fukaya category defined by Abouzaid--Seidel \cite{abouzaidseidel} is the case $\f=\varnothing$.
+The general framework of partially wrapped Fukaya categories was introduced by Auroux \cite{aurouxborderedfloericm,aurouxborderedfloergokova}, and precise definitions in the case that the stop is a \emph{Liouville hypersurface} $F\subseteq\partial_\infty X$ are given in \cite{sylvanthesis,gpssectorsoc}.
+In addition, the study of Legendrian contact homology for Legendrian $\Lambda$, going back to ideas of Chekanov \cite{chekanov} and Eliashberg \cite{eliashberg-icm}, can be understood as the study of a partially wrapped Fukaya category with $\f = \Lambda$ \cite{sylvantalk, ekholm-lekili}.

-In this paper, we focus on stops $\f\subseteq\partial_\infty X$ which are \emph{mostly Legendrian} in the sense of admitting a closed-open decomposition $\f=\f^\subcrit\cup\f^\crit$ where $\f^\crit$ is Legendrian and the dimension of $\f^\subcrit$ is strictly smaller (see Definition \ref{mostlyLegdef}).
-This class of stops is related to Liouville hypersurface stops in that $\W(X,F) = \W(X, \operatorname{core}(F))$, and when $F$ is Weinstein, its core is mostly Legendrian.
-We emphasize, however, that mostly Legendrian stops arise naturally in other ways as well (for example as conormals to stratifications), and it is highly desirable to have a theory which does not require the stop to be the core of a Liouville hypersurface.
+The above situations can largely be subsumed into the `mostly Legendrian' setup, because (as we show) $\W(X,F) = \W(X, \operatorname{core}(F))$; when $F$ is Weinstein, its core is mostly Legendrian.
+However, mostly Legendrian stops arise naturally in other ways as well (for example as conormals to stratifications), and it is highly desirable to have a theory which does not require the stop to be the core of a Liouville hypersurface.